NMRLipids/Databank/README.md

 Connection of [Universal molecule and atom naming conventions](https://nmrlipids.github.io/moleculesAndMapping.html) with simulation specific names delivered by mapping files can be used to perform automatic analyses over large sets of simulations.
 The results for large analyses can be stored using the same structure as used for `README.yaml` files as done, for example, for [water permeation](https://github.com/NMRLipids/DataBankManuscript/tree/main/Data/MD-PERMEATION) and lipid [flip-flop](https://github.com/NMRLipids/DataBankManuscript/tree/main/Data/Flipflops) rates in the [repository related to the NMRlipids databank manuscript](https://github.com/NMRLipids/DataBankManuscript).

-# GUI
+# Web UI

-[NMRlipids Databank-GUI](https://databank.nmrlipids.fi/) provides easy access to the NMRlipids Databank content through a graphical user interface (GUI).
+[NMRlipids Databank-webUI](https://databank.nmrlipids.fi/) provides an easy access to the NMRlipids Databank content.
 Simulations can be searched based on their molecular composition, force field, temperature, membrane properties, and quality; the search results are ranked based on the simulation quality as evaluated against experimental data when available.
-GUI provides basic graphical reports for the computed properties as well as graphical comparison between simulation and experimental data.
+Web-UI provides basic graphical reports for the computed properties as well as graphical comparison between simulation and experimental data.

-The GUI is being developed in the repository [BilayerGUI_laravel](https://github.com/NMRlipids/BilayerGUI_laravel).
+The Web-UI is being developed in the repository [BilayerGUI_laravel](https://github.com/NMRlipids/BilayerGUI_laravel).

 # Contribution